digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 Opened Terminal Session via Screen with the previously identified baud rate.

-After powering on the router the bootloader logging and linux initilization logging from init and init scripts was displayed over the serial console session:
+After powering on the router the bootloader logging and Linux initialization logging from init and init scripts were displayed over the serial console session:

 **Command**: `screen /dev/ttyUSB0 115200`